 Affordable Housing ProgramOASYS login

-The Affordable Housing Program (AHP) is our largest and most impactful initiative – more than $666 million awarded since 1990, more than 84,400 affordable housing units funded.
+The Affordable Housing Program (AHP) is our largest and most impactful initiative – nearly $675 million awarded since 1990, approximately 86,000 affordable housing units funded.
 AHP can be used to fund both ownership and rental projects.
 Grants are awarded on a competitive basis in one offering each year.
 Applications are typically accepted between May and August, with awards in November.

 The following is only a brief summary of the AHP.
 Complete program details, including guidelines, limits, definitions, and requirements are provided in the current AHP Implementation Plan and related documents which are available in the Program Documents and Forms section of the Community Investment section of this website.

 Each of the Federal Home Loan Banks sets aside 10 percent of net earnings annually to be used as subsidies to finance development of affordable housing.
 The funds are made available only through financial institutions that are members of the Federal Home Loan Banks.
 Non-profits, local governments, community development corporations, for-profits, and other organizations (known as sponsors), seeking AHP funding must submit an application through a financial institution that is a member of a Federal Home Loan Bank.